smnuman/youtube-commenter/README.md

 - Basic application structure is in place
 - Git repository is set up
 - Application can be started with `npm start`
+- CLI interface is implemented with placeholder functionality
+- YouTube API integration is stubbed out
 - Dependencies need to be installed

 ### Next Steps